 8. Rebbecca Kadaga

-Establishing herself as one of the highest ranking women in Ugandan politics, Rebecca Kadaga is a prominent politician who held position of Speaker of Parliament if Uganda for a period of 12 years.
+Establishing herself as one of the highest-ranking women in Ugandan politics, Rebecca Kadaga is a prominent politician who served as the Speaker of Parliament of Uganda for 12 years.

-She established a legal practice, dubbed M/S Kadaga and Co.
-Advocates in 1964 and as an advocate for Human rights she has continuously been a pivot to championing women’s rights, youth emancipation and the pursuit of social and economic justice.
-Kadaga has therefore shaped the country’s legal and political landscape.
+She established a legal practice, M/S Kadaga and Co.
+Advocates, in 1964, and as a staunch advocate for human rights, she has been a key figure in championing women’s rights, youth emancipation, and the pursuit of social and economic justice.
+As one of the most influential women in Ugandan history, Kadaga has significantly shaped the country’s legal and political landscape.

 9. The late Sarah Nyendwoha Ntiro